javaidiqbal11/RAG-State-of-the-Art-Approaches/README.md

 ### 2.4 More Datasets
 - COCO, FAIS, etc.

-## 3. Prompt Engineering Techniques
+## 3. Prompt Engineering Techniques :anchor:
 - ***Specific Prompt Recommendations***:
   - The more specific the prompt, the more accurate the response:
     - Example: "List the most common risk factors for coronary artery disease?"